Blessing988/Blessing988/README.md

 Hi there, I'm <a href="https://dev.to/blessing988" target="_blank" rel="noreferrer">Blessing</a> 👋
 </h3>

+>
 <h2 align="center">
-I'm a Data Science Enthusiast 👨‍💻, Civil Enginnering Student👷‍♂️, and
+I'm a Data Science Enthusiast 👨‍💻, Civil Enginnering Student👷‍♂️ who is currently exploring into Deep learning using Computer Vision
 </h2>

 I am currently a Civil engineering student who is very passionate about AI and loves to